PM490/ArduinoTimeSplit/README.md

 ![TimeSplit Diagram](https://raw.githubusercontent.com/PM490/ArduinoTimeSplit/master/Images/TimeSplit.png)

 ####Actions
 The diagram shows the relationship between the classes part of the library.
-At the completion of each time segment _Thread or Block_, a function is called to _servicing that class_. __SvcCall__ Class provides the infrastructure for servicing.
+At the completion of each time segment _Thread or Block_, a function is called to _servicing that class_. __SvcCall__ Class provides the infrastructure for fulfilling services on time events (__TimeThread, TimeDownTimer, TimePeriod, and StatusLED__).
 Additionally, __TimePeriod__ is also serviced at the start of the period by __SvcStartCall__.